reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 * providing a configurable and/or default security configuration
 * providing a configurable and/or default error handling strategy
 * providing an adapter to a central messaging infrastructure
-* integrating a third party library and making it configurable to use with Spring Boot
+* integrating a third-party library and making it configurable to use with Spring Boot
 * ...

 In this article, we'll build a Spring Boot starter that allows a Spring Boot application to easily send and receive Events over an imaginary central messaging infrastructure.